Gustl22/flutter-website/src/testing/native-debugging.md

   you can use Xcode.
 - To debug Android code written in Java or Kotlin, you can use Android Studio.
 - To debug Windows code written in C++, you can use Visual Studio.
+- To debug Linux code written in C/C++, you can use VS Code or CLion.

 This guide shows you how you can connect _two_ debuggers to your Dart app, one for Dart, and one for the native code.